 - Wi-Fi integration.
 Another feature that can be added to many of the newer opening systems is Wi-Fi, which makes it possible to control a garage door from anywhere with just a touch of the screen on your smartphone or tablet.
 Arguably, this is better than a home automation system because Wi-Fi allows you to control and monitor things from anywhere.
 You don’t even have to be within a certain radius of your property to make this work.
 If you’re at work and want to check on the status of the door, you can access that information on a mobile app.

 - Vehicle compatibility.
 Certain newer cars are being manufactured with built-in smart technology.
 As such, these vehicles operate much like smart homes, where lights and doors can be activated by simple touch prompts or voice commands.
 When you have the prompts for your garage door integrated with the smart technology of a vehicle, you don’t even need a keychain remote because door activation can be prompted from the smart system within your car.

 - Auto-close.
-An auto close function allows you to pre-program your garage door to be lowered at a certain time, be it five, ten or thirty minutes later.
+An auto-close function allows you to pre-program your garage door to be lowered at a certain time, be it five, 10, or 30 minutes later.
 For example, on hotter days, you might keep your garage door open for a select period of time after you’ve parked and gone inside.

 - Soft-activation motors.
 If you are concerned about the wear that garage door openers endure over time, a soft motor can make operations easier.
 With a soft-start/stop motor, the door activates with less noise or vibration, which results in less wear and tear as the years go by.
 As is usually the case, a soft-activation motor can make your garage door last longer and ultimately require less maintenance over time.